zero-to-mastery/resources/README.md

 * [**JavaScript Resources**](JavaScript.md): A list of resources for learning JavaScript.

+* [**MOOCs (Massive Open Online Courses)**](moocs.md): Showcasing effective online courses that covers areas such as Full-Stack development, Front-End development, Computer Science, or even a little of everything!

 * [**Podcasts**](Podcasts.md): A range of podcasts covering topics like coding, design, accessibility, JavaScript, and Mindset/Self-Development.

 * [**Programming Books**](Programming_Books.md): Featuring a list of insightful programming books, both free and paid versions.